ACH - automated clearing house

-CHAPS - Clearing House Automated Payment System - a payment system we operate which allows payments made between UK accounts to arrive the same day they are made.
+CHAPS – CHAPS is a payment system we operate which allows payments made between UK accounts to arrive the same day they are made.

-Chief Cashier - responsible for making sure that our banknotes have the latest anti-counterfeiting technology and make sure there are enough banknotes in circulation.
+Chief Cashier - Responsible for making sure that our banknotes have the latest anti-counterfeiting technology and that there are enough banknotes in circulation.
 You can find the Chief Cashier's signature on every one of our banknotes - see the Chief Cashiers page.

 CIS - collective insurance schemes